Co-commissioned by the New World Symphony,

 World premiere in May 2003 by conductor Jeff Milarsky and the Juilliard Orchestra.

-A prelude to the second movement, Fates is comprised of two sections.
+Fatesserves as a prelude to the second movement and is comprised of two sections.
 The first section introduces the main motives of the piece in the form of intertwining melodies, while the second provides depth and color to those melodies.
 Despite the expressive freedom of the piece, the harmonies in the strings maintain a latent tension.
-After a brief clarinet solo, Fates movesattacca into the second movement.
+After a brief clarinet solo, Fatesmoves attaccainto the second movement.

-Furies is a perpetual motion movement from the beginning to the end.
-A barely-controlled ferocity characterizes the majority of the movement.
-Indeed, it is the oppressed nature of the Furies’ rage that makes it so dangerous and deadly as it boils beneath the surface.
-Furies has six sections – the first featuring the main motives of the piece in accented and long notes; the second being a brief fugato; the third consisting of a long buildup and climax; the fourth comprised of asymmetrical fragments; the fifth being a recapitulation; and the sixth serving as a coda.
+Furiescontains a barely controlled ferocity that characterizes the majority of the movement.
+Indeed, it is the oppressed nature of the Furies’ rage that invokes terror before they exact vengeance.
+Furieshas six sections – the first featuring the main motives of the piece in accented, long notes; the second being a brief fugato; the third consisting of a long buildup and climax; the fourth comprised of clusters and rising fragments; the fifth being a recapitulation; and the sixth serving as a coda.

 Fates & Furiesis dedicated to Dr. Samuel Adler, whose support as advisor, teacher, and friend has been priceless.